 Salt Water Tolerance: Low; does not tolerate long-term flooding by salt or brackish water.

 Salt Wind Tolerance: Moderate; grows near salt water, but is protected from direct salt spray by other vegetation.

 Drought Tolerance: Low; requires moist to wet soils and is intolerant of long periods of drought.

 Flowering Season: Spring to early summer.

 Fruit: Oblong dark blue to almost black drupe, about 1/2" in diameter.

-Wildlife and Ecology: Larval host plant for palamedes swallowtail (Papilio palamedes) and spicebush swallowtail (Papilio troilus) butterflies.
+Wildlife and Ecology: Provides significant food and cover for wildlife.
+Larval host plant for palamedes swallowtail (Papilio palamedes) and spicebush swallowtail (Papilio troilus) butterflies.
+Attracts bee pollinators.

 Horticultural Notes: Can be grown from de-pulped seed.
 Plant right away; seeds do not store well.
 Sprinkle soil over the seed to just cover.
 Place container in light shade or full sun.

 Comments: The long shaggy hairs on the leaves of swamp bay make this species easy to distinguish from red bay (Persea borbonia) throughout most of its range.
 However, in extreme southern Florida plants may have few hairs or they may fall off, causing some plants to by misidentified as red bay.